Palguni28/gitgrade-hackathon-2025/README.md

 2.  **The Fix:** We followed GitGrade's own AI Roadmap—adding a `tests/` suite, GitHub Actions workflow, and proper metadata.
 3.  **Final Scan:** Scored **80/100 (Silver)**.

-GitGrade doesn't just grade you, it teaches you how to be a better engineer.
+GitGrade doesn't just grade you; it teaches you how to be a better engineer.

 ## ✨ Key Features